-A. The Power multiplier is determined by the highest power output of any transmitter in use at the station.
+A. The Power multiplier is determined by the highest power output of any transmitter in use at the station, including the GOTA and free VHF station.
 To claim the multiplier of 5, ALL stations must be running QRP and must be running off of a power source other than the commercial mains or a generator.
-The power multiplier for all QSOs from the setup described is 2.
+The multiplier for all QSOs from the setup described is 2.